mattlunn/build-screen/README.md

 ### Running as Dev
  - Run `node index` from within the `server` directory to start the server.
- - Run `npm run start` from within the `client` directoy to start the front end.
+ - Run `npm run start` from within the `client` directory to start the front end.
 It should automatically open up a browser window, and "hot reload" should be enabled when editing any of the React files.

 ### Running in Prod
  - Run `npm run build` from within the `client` directory.
 This will produce the built & minified CSS and JS files within `client/build`.
  - Run `node index` from within the `server` directory to start the server.

 Pass a comma separated list of projects as a `projects` query string parameter.
 You can also customise the refresh period by passing a `refresh` query string parameter (in seconds; default is 60).
 E.g, if I am running on port 3333;

      http://localhost:3000/?projects=A,B,C&refresh=120